bigskysoftware/htmx/www/docs.md

 * The element is triggered and begins a request
   * Values are gathered for the request
-  * The `hx-show-indicator` class is applied to the appropriate elements
+  * The `kutty-show-indicator` class is applied to the appropriate elements
   * The request is then issued asynchronously via AJAX
-    * Upon getting a response the target element is marked with the `hx-swapping` class
+    * Upon getting a response the target element is marked with the `kutty-swapping` class
     * An optional swap delay is done (default: no delay)
     * The actual content swap is done
         * A settle delay  is done (default: 100ms)